tintin10q/SPL-compiler/report/report.md

 "Lexing" is mostly done using the `symbol` parser combinator, which takes any string and creates a parser that parses exactly that string, while throwing away comments and whitespace at the end.
 For example, `symbol "a"` should parse `a`, but also `a/* comment */`.

 We use these lexer parsers all throughout the rest of the parser, in places where you would normally consume a token with a regular parser.
-We chose this approach, since it is well supported by megaparsec.
+We chose this approach, since it is well supported by megaparsec and it just easily deals with any comments and whitespace as soon as you use the symbol parser.
 Eventhough megaparsec does work on arbitrary input streams (including user-defined tokens), you cannot use a large part of the predefined parsers created by the megaparsec community.
 We do not see a benefit of converting the whole input into tokens first when using parser combinators.
+`
 ## Pretty printing

 We have implemented a pretty printer.
 However, since comments are not included in the AST, our pretty printer strips comments, and can therefore not realistically be used for formatting.
+We have discussed creating a seperate data type that holds the locations of all the comments in the source code.
+We think a seperate datatype is a good idea because then we do not have to bloat all the AST nodes with comments.
+This seperate datatype could also be part of the program type so that it is still part of the AST but only in once place.
+Once this is implemented we could restore the comments in the pretty printer.

 ## Testing